Sumukhesh/ML_Algorithms-Support-Vector-Machines/README.md

 This repo contains python exec file named svm.py, which classifies the tumors as malignant or benign.
-The dataset for this repo is given in code.
+The dataset used for this algorithm is breast-cancer dataset from sklearn.